 Reasonable argument characteristically does have an adversarial aspect, because an arguer is trying to persuade or win over an audience or another arguer.
 When this adversarial aspect of the argument becomes too aggressive or personal, an argument tends to become less reasonable and more bellicose.
 Yet the adversarial nature of argument is not in itself bad or contrary to reason.
 For in argument on a controversial issue, the strength of an argument should be judged on how well it has fared in free discussion against countervailing arguments.
 In scientific inquiries, the test of an argument is whether it can be falsified by contrary empirical evidence.
 In disputation on controversial issues, where reasoned conviction is the best outcome one can hope for, the test of an argument is whether it can be refuted by contrary arguments in reasonable dialogue.
-Thus the adversarial aspect of reasonable dialogue reasonable.
+Thus the adversarial aspect of reasonable dialogue is, or at least can be, an important part of what makes the dialogue reasonable.
 The adversarial aspect of a dispute is not necessarily, in itself, a bad thing.